LilianBellini/PluginCmsLaravel/README.md

 In your `app/Models/User.php`, add the `UserTrait`:

-use Systemin\PluginCmsLaravel\Traits\UserTrait; // Import the trait
+use LilianBellini\PluginCmsLaravel\Traits\UserTrait; // Import the trait

 class User extends Authenticatable
 {